SlenderStone/MessageHandler.Documentation/architecture/endpoints.md

 # Endpoints, Connecting systems

 In this article, we'll discuss the internal architecture of endpoints.
-But before we do so, as a little reminder, we'll rephrase what the role of an endpoint is first.
+But before we do so, as a little reminder, we'll reiterate what the role of an endpoint is first.

 An endpoint is a specific type of node in a distributed software architecture, which has the purpose to provide secure connectivity between parts of the system (or several systems) that have different trust models.
 Think of this concept as the left part (the black dots) belonging to your datacenter, the blue dots are in the MessageHandler cloud and the black dots on the right belong to a business partner's datacenter.
 Inside of these 3 subsystems the components trust and know each other, every subsystem has its own security model.
 So an endpoint acts as a boundary, the end of a trusted subsystem, hence its name.